tendermario/terraria-server-aws/README.md

 - Copy `.env.example` to a new file in the same location named `.env` - edit the contents to your own details
 - Run `npm i` to install all the magic
-- Optional: Add your world file as world.wld in s3-files, and update the config.json to have a server name and password
+- Optional: Add your world file as `world.wld` in s3-files, and update the `config.json` to have a server name and password if you want
   - You can find your world file at: `%UserProfile%\Documents\My Games\Terraria\Worlds` on Windows
+  - If you want it to have a custom world.wld name, you can update the variable in `terraria-server-aws-stack.ts`
+  - All files in s3-files will be uploaded to S3, so if you want to put multiple worlds in there to be accessible from the server, feel free.
 - Run `cdk synth` to create the CloudFormation templates - these are the blueprints for your infrastructure
 - Run `cdk deploy` to put them into your account
 - Check the status in the AWS console under CloudFormation.
 If anything messes up, you can delete it there and try again.